How To Recognize Arousal Addiction Symptoms

 • Is your decision making compromised by your desire to be sexually aroused?

-• Is your behavior becoming more and more risky or dangerous because of your need to chase sexual arousal?
+• Has your behavior become more and more risky or dangerous because of your need to chase sexual arousal?

 • Have you begun to feel out of control or unable to control your urges?